U.S. Supreme Court appears to lean toward Oregon city in complex homelessness case

 Justice Amy Coney Barrett asked Evangelis if the city laws are enforced, “is there a way for everyone to be cared for?”

-“That ultimate question is for the legislature and policymakers to figure out what the right solution [is], what the right mix of policies is, but the wrong answer is to do what the 9th Circuit did here,” Evangelis said.

-The post U.S. Supreme Court appears to lean toward Oregon city in complex homelessness case appeared first on West Virginia Watch.
+The post U.S. Supreme Court appears to lean toward Oregon city in complex homelessness case appeared first on Minnesota Reformer.